January 5, 2020

 You will need a laptop with an NVIDIA GPU.

 Some laptops come with a “mobile” NVIDIA GPU, such as the GTX 950m.
 These are OK, but ideally you want a GPU that doesn’t end with “m”.
-As always, check performance benchmarks if you want to full story.
+As always, check performance benchmarks if you want the full story.

 I would also recommend at least 4GB of RAM (otherwise, you won’t be able to use larger batch sizes, which will affect training).